This page may contain affiliate links. Learn More.

 If you’re looking for an amazing splash of color in your landscaping, think about swiss chard or amaranth.
 They can outperform any non-edible for color.

 Kale is a beautiful plant with a gorgeous texture.
+You can even grow kale in pots.
 Strawberry plants are beautiful too.
 The possibilities are endless in edible landscaping.
 We’ve had a strawberry patch as the focal point of our front flower bed by our front door for over 20 years.

 I love the shape of cabbage.
 It’s like a big flower itself.
 In my opinion, it’s one of the prettiest plants in the vegetable garden.
 I would landscape with cabbages at any time.
 And don’t forget about brightly colored hot peppers or sweet peppers.
 They are pretty as well.